sagedemage/movie_recommendation_system/README.md

 - Runtime: 130 min
 - Genre: Crime, Drama
 - IMDB_Rating: 8.6
-- Overview: In the slums of Rio, two kids' paths diverge a...
+- Overview: In the slums of Rio, two kids' paths diverge as one struggles to
+- become a photographer and the other a kingpin.
 - Meta_score: 79.0
 - Director: Fernando Meirelles
 - Star1: Kátia Lund